 We used a LI-6400 infrared gas analyzer with a red/blue light source to measure net photosynthetic rate (µmol CO2m-2s-1) on leaves before and after the whole plant was exposed to the temperature treatment.
 The following settings were used for photosynthesis measurements: flow rate 500 μmol s-1, reference CO2 420 μmol CO2 mol-1, reference H2O 0 mmol H2O mol-1, ParIn_μml 400 μmol m-2 s-1.

-The high temperature treatment was 33°C and the low temperature treatment was 10°C..
-All four ramets, if alive, for the 52 genets were subjected to both treatments with a rest period of one week between them.
-Several plants died or lost leaves by the time net photosynthetic rate was measured and thus were not included.
-Ramets A and C were subjected to the high temperature treatment first; ramets B and D were subjected to the low temperature treatment first.
+The high temperature treatment was 33°C and the low temperature treatment was 10°C. All four ramets, if alive, for the 52 genets were subjected to both treatments with a rest period of one week between them.
 The proportion of the photosynthetic rate measurement after the treatment to before was calculated as our measure of photosynthetic temperature tolerance (PS).
-Any value below zero and above one was omitted prior to analysis.
+Any ratio value below zero and above one was omitted prior to analysis.